Join us April 24th to kick off the

 PARKS ON TAP IS FIRST COME, FIRST SERVE.
 NO RESERVATIONS.

 *Alcohol and prepared foods are not permitted inside our beer garden.
 Small snacks/drinks for children are okay.*

 *Bikes are also not permitted inside the beer garden.
 We do offer limited bike parking, but please bring your own lock.*.

 Parks on Tap is Philadelphia's traveling beer garden that gives back!
-It is a partnership with Philadelphia Parks and Recreation, Fairmount Park Conservancy and Avram Hornik of FCM Hospitality that brings a beer garden to 20 different parks for 20 weeks.
+It is a partnership with Philadelphia Parks and Recreation, Fairmount Park Conservancy and Avram Hornik of FCM Hospitality that brings a beer garden to various parks throughout the summer.
 Parks on Tap is an initiative with the city that kicked off in 2016, aiming to engage the Philadelphia community and give back to the neighborhood parks.

 We are DOG-FRIENDLY!

 Philadelphia Parks & Recreation (PPR) advances the prosperity of the city and the progress of her people through intentional and sustained stewardship of nearly 10,200 acres of public land and waterways as well as through hundreds of safe, stimulating recreation, environmental and cultural centers.
 PPR promotes the well-being and growth of the city’s residents by connecting them to the natural world around them, to each other and to fun, physical and social opportunities.
 PPR is responsible for the upkeep of historically significant Philadelphia events and specialty venues, and works collaboratively with communities and organizations in leading capital projects and the introduction of inventive programming.
 To learn more about Philadelphia Parks & Recreation, visit us at www.phila.gov/parksandrec, and follow @philaparkandrec on Facebook, Twitter, Instagram, or Tumblr.